Corresponding Member: Miss Mary Proctor

 Generations of the Proctor family have made great contributions to the popularization of astronomy.

 Mary Proctor (1862 – September 11, 1957) was an American popularizer of astronomy, and a daughter of R.A.
-Proctor by his first wife Mary, who had passed in 1879.
+Proctor by his first wife Mary, who had died in 1879.

 The younger Mary Proctor was born in Dublin, Ireland.
 The family emigrated to the United States in 1882.
 She gained her knowledge of the subject from her father.
 She authored many articles for newspapers and journals, and wrote a number of popular books.
 A prospectus from Miss Proctor was read at the meeting of 1896-06-09 advertising a cruise from Philadelphia to the coast of Norway where the eclipse of August 8, 1896, would be viewed.
 Accordingly, upon motion of Mr. Lumsden and seconded by Mr. Elvins, Miss Proctor was elected a corresponding member on that occasion.
 (Although the election was noted in draft minutes, it was not included in the typeset Transactions.)
 She subsequently contributed an observing report from the steamship Ohio, which was presented at the meeting of 1896-09-01, and her letter and drawing of the solar corona were published in the Toronto Mail and Empire.